xbmc/xbmc/docs/README.osx.md

 - On Yosemite (OSX 10.10.x) we recommend using Xcode 6.4.
 - On El Capitan (OSX 10.11.x) we recommend using Xcode 7.x or Xcode 8.x.
 - On Sierra (macOS 10.12.x) we recommend using Xcode 8.x.
+- On High Sierra (macOS 10.13.x) we recommend using Xcode 9.x.

 **ATTENTION**: You need to download and install XQuartz from <https://xquartz.macosforge.org/landing/>
 since its not part of macOS anymore since 10.8.